zxjcarrot/raftcore/README.md

 ## Overview
-a library implements raft consensus protocol core functionalities, intended to be used as a building block for distributed systems.
+A library implements raft consensus protocol core functionalities, intended to be used as a building block for distributed systems.
 ### Features supported
 Leader election.
 Log replication.